auromitamitra/mongolian_vowel_harmony/notes_vowel_system.md

 i --> transparent for rounding harmony

-if there is an u or U, any *open* vowels following them must be *non-round* (parallel to how any vowel folling /i/ must be non-pharyngeal)
+if there is an u or U, any *open* vowels following them must be *non-round* (parallel to how any vowel following /i/ must be non-pharyngeal)